hazelcast/hazelcast-jet-reference-manual/README.md

 ## Building the HTML

-Simply run the command `daux` in the root folder.
+Simply run the command `bin/daux` or `generate` in the root folder.

+## Viewing in Browser

+To view the generated HTML in the browser, use the `serve` command and browse to the reported URL on your browser.

 ## Where Is the Generated HTML